Check the Differences Between Wet Lease and Dry Lease Aircraft

 Both wet leasing and dry leasing have their advantages and disadvantages.
 It depends on what the airline needs.

-Wet Leasing:
+Pros of Wet Leasing:

 Pros: